SEL-Columbia/dristhi-documentation/source/dristhi_app/architecture_sync/index.markdown

 ## Internet Connectivity Status Changed Scenario

 ![][sync_connectivity_status_changed_diagram]
+[Sequence Diagram for Internet Connectivity Changed Scenario][4]

 The above mentioned components can be found in code as below:

 * Change Connectivity Receiver refers to ConnectivityChangeReceiver class.
-Android has [ConnectivityManager][] which broadcasts connectivity status by using the android.net.conn.CONNECTIVITY_CHANGE intent.
+Android has [ConnectivityManager][2] which broadcasts connectivity status by using the android.net.conn.CONNECTIVITY_CHANGE intent.
 The receiver uses this intent to track the connectivity to internet
 * Scheduler is implemented as DrishtiSyncScheduler class
-* [Android Alarm Manager][] is an Android API that allows access to system alarm service.
+* [Android Alarm Manager][1] is an Android API that allows access to system alarm service.
 * Receiver is implemented as SyncBroadcastReceiver class
 * Dristhi Service refers to the Dristhi-web service, currently hosted at <https://smartregistries.org>